 Dear Ms. Vicki,

-My boyfriend is not making the loan payments in a timely manner, and I am just concerned about the loan once he deploys.
+He is not making the loan payments in a timely manner, and I am concerned about the loan once he deploys.

 I just want him to be responsible.
 Do you have any suggestions as to what I should do next?

 Your letter is very important because it teaches everyone a valuable lesson -- don't take out loans to finance personal items for other people.

 If their credit was good, they could have secured a loan in their own name.
 They did not because their credit is very poor.
 Furthermore, their credit is poor probably because they don't pay their debts on time.

 Here's the hard lesson: If they don't pay other debtors and lenders, they won't pay a friend either.
 This guy has probably deployed by now, making it even more difficult for you to contact him.

 Honestly, I don't think he ever had any intention of paying the loan.
 He only wanted the motorcycle and to get whatever else you were willing to give him.